 National Engineers Week

-The National Engineers Week consortium includes more than 100 engineering, scientific and education societies and major corporations committed to preparing the next generation of engineering talent by helping to remove the social, educational and economic barriers that deter young students from pursuing careers in STEM – science, technology, engineering and mathematics.
+The National Engineers Week consortium includes more than 100 engineering, scientific and education societies and major corporations committed to preparing the next generation of engineering talent by helping to remove the social, education and economic barriers that deter young students from pursuing careers in STEM – science, technology, engineering and mathematics.
 The national program also provides programs, toolkits and a variety of resources for K-12 educators, as well as college and licensed professionals.
-Learn more about National EWeek

-The contributors to the local UD recognition include the UD College of Engineering (COE), the COE Student Organizations, the UD Bank of America Career Services Center, the Delaware Council of Engineering Societies (DCES), Lockheed Martin, NCEES, and JPMorgan Chase.
+The contributors to the local UD recognition include the UD College of Engineering, the COE Student Organizations, UD Engineering K-12, the Delaware Council of Engineering Societies (DCES), and JPMorgan Chase Co.
 For further information and updates call (302) 831-2401.